11 Wildly Effective Social Media Marketing Ideas for Insurance Agents

 4. Client testimonials

 Record video testimonials from newly signed clients talking about their experience with you and your staff.
 You should also consider contacting clients and asking if they would record a video on their phones and send it to you.
 (Just be sure you’ve been in consistent contact with them.
-Asking for something when they haven’t heard from you since they bought their policy a year or more ago isn’t a good move.)
+Asking for something when they haven’t heard from you since they bought their policy a year or more ago isn’t a good move.
+Our clients use our personally branded magazines specifically to stay in touch and top of mind.)
 Give these clients a few ideas of what you would like them to talk about.
-They’ll appreciate not having to come up with ideas on their own.
+They’ll appreciate not having to come up with them on their own.

 5. Office profiles and updates